Samay7434/Beingebuddy-Movie-Recommendation-System/README.md

 # Beingebuddy-Movie-Recommendation-System
-Movie recommendation system using collaborative filtering and cosine similarity.
+Movie recommendation system using collaborative filtering and cosine similarity with Tkinter GUI